Operation—To Fool A Hawke, Chap. 1

 "You're right, Caitlin, I do need to know," String replied, confused.
 "What—what went so wrong between us?"

 "Nothing, Hawke," Caitlin admitted, sighing.
 How dense is he?
-She asked herself, then reprimanded herself.
+She thought, then silently answered her own unspoken question.
 Dumb question, Caity girl.
 You know how dense Hawke is better'n anybody.
 Except maybe Dom.

 "Nothing?"
 String repeated, incredulous.
 "You stand at the door with our kids this morning, tell me you're leaving and that you'll have your lawyer contact me, and you say nothing went wrong between us?
 Caitlin, just how dumb do you think I am?"
 Hawke immediately regretted the question.
-Um...Something tells me I don't want to know the answer to that, String said to himself ruefully.
+Um, something tells me I don't want to know the answer to that.

 "I meant"—Her eyes grew wide and the grin she'd been trying to suppress ever since Hawke had seen her at the front door finally broke through.
 "I meant to say—April Fools, Stringfellow Hawke!"
 She steeled herself for whatever reaction Hawke might have to being fooled the way he had been.
-He might throw me out for real, Caitlin admitted to herself.
+He might throw me out for real, Caitlin suddenly felt herself becoming nervous.
 I hope not—but there's nothin' I can do about it now.
-If he does, he does...and I can't say I'd blame him if he did.
-Heck, if he ever pulled somethin' like this on me, after I beat the snot out of him, I'd throw him out...and it's his cabin.
+If he does, he does, I can't say I'd blame him if he did.
+Heck, if he ever pulled somethin' like this on me, after I beat the snot out of him, I'd throw him out.
+And it's his cabin.

 "String," Caitlin said as she moved closer to him, relieved when she saw he wasn't drawing away from her, "I'm sorry.
 This whole thing was—was a project from my acting coach.
 We were given an assignment last week—to play an April Fool's joke on someone important to us.
 Naturally," she said, reaching out to put a hand on his shoulder, "I chose to play one on you.
 After all, you are the most important person in my life," Caitlin said, hoping fervently that String believed her.

 For his part, String was remembering how Caitlin had been taking acting classes several years ago—and how convinced Dom had been when she ran lines with him, saying that she was pregnant and had decided to raise her baby alone.
-Of course, she wasn't really pregnant, String said to himself, but Dom sure thought she was—just like I thought Cait was really leaving this morning.
+Of course, she wasn't really pregnant, but Dom sure thought she was—just like I thought Cait was really leaving this morning.
 He also knew that she'd restarted her classes several weeks ago, after being away from them for nearly ten years, after she and Hawke married and had their children.
-She hasn't lost her touch, String said to himself.
+She hasn't lost her touch.
 She got me as good as she got Dom that day.
 He was still upset, though, and decided to let Caitlin know it.

 "And you couldn't think of something else to do?"
 String demanded, still hurting.
 "Like sticking a whoopee cushion on my chair in Airwolf, or somethin' like that?"
 Almost immediately, Hawke felt himself once again regretting his choice of words.
 She'd do it, too—stick a whoopee cushion on my chair, that is.
-Guess I'll have to pay more attention to my seat when I climb into Airwolf from now on, Hawke said to himself wryly, especially next year...that is, assuming there is a 'next year' for us, even though I know this was a joke, String thought to himself, admitting that the damage done by Caitlin's little prank—and his reaction to it—just might be too much for their marriage to overcome.
+Guess I'll have to pay more attention to my seat when I climb into Airwolf from now on, especially next year.
+That is, assuming there is a 'next year' for us, even though I know this was a joke, String thought.
+He realized that the damage done by Caitlin's little prank—and more importantly, by his reaction to it—just might be too much for their marriage to overcome.

 "If he won't accept his responsibility, then he just doesn't exist for me anymore," Caitlin had said, tears streaming down her face.
 "And I don't care what you say!
 I'm gonna have this baby, and I'm gonna raise it alone!"
 She'd turned on her heel and stormed out of the office, slamming the door behind her.
 When Caitlin opened the door again, she was nervous as to what Dom thought—until he started applauding, and she took a bow, like all good actresses would.
 He felt himself drawn back to the present when he heard Caitlin's voice again.

 "Believe me, String—I didn't want to do it, and I told my coach just that in class last week—but he said we needed to make it somethin' that whoever we played it on would never forget—and I think this qualifies, don't you?"
-She wanted to give him her best impish grin—hell, forget that, I want him to take me upstairs and make love to me right now—Caitlin said to herself—but I know I can't...and he won't.
-At least...not yet.
+She wanted to give him her best impish grin—hell, forget that, I want him to take me upstairs and make love to me right now—but I know I can't, and he won't.
+At least not yet.

-During the rehearsal dinner, when Dom stood up to give the customary toast, he had said, "String...Cait...always remember—never go to bed angry.
+During the rehearsal dinner, when Dom stood up to give the customary toast, he had said, "String, Cait.
+Always remember—never go to bed angry.
 Resolve your problems before they start.
 And, tomorrow's the first day of the rest of your life.
 And every day should be just like tomorrow.
-Every day should be your wedding day...that'll make the rest of your lives very special.
-And always remember—I love you guys."
+Every day should be your wedding day.
+That'll make the rest of your lives very special.
+And always remember this, too—I love you guys."
 Hearing Dom's voice in his head again, String felt the last vestiges of his anger draining away, and he promised himself that he wouldn't go to bed tonight angry at Caitlin for what happened.

 Out loud, String said, "Yeah.
 I'd have to say this definitely qualifies.
 You—you scared me, Caitlin.
 You had me convinced you were really going to leave."